fred1234/BDLC_FS22/V1/v1_homework.md

   wordstandarddeviation: A map/reduce program that counts the standard deviation of the length of the words in the input files.
 ```

 If a valid program name is provided as the first parameter, one sees the usage.
-E.g for $\pi$ estimation with Monte Carlo:
+E.g for Pi estimation with Monte Carlo:

 ```bash
 ~/hadoop/bin/hadoop jar ~/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-3.3.1.jar pi